-Not so fast, dear reader.
-Firstly, if you’re reading this you’re presumably contemplating Peru’s most famous high altitude trek.
-Well done you; you could be about to embark on the adventure of a lifetime.
-Secondly, let’s make this clear from the start, the Inca Trail is not a doddle.
-It can be hard work and you’ll need to be fit.
-From start to finish you’ll be trekking around 26-28 miles – that’s more or less the distance of a marathon – but in challenging conditions.
+Firstly if you’re reading this you’re likely considering Peru’s most famous high altitude trek.
+It's exciting, you could be about to embark on the adventure of a lifetime.
+Secondly, to make it clear from the start, the Inca Trail is not easy.
+It can be hard work and you’ll need to be relatively fit.
+From start to finish the Inca Trail distance is around 26-28 miles – that’s more or less the distance of a marathon – but in challenging conditions.

-Tackling the Inca Trail: general stuff you should know
+Tackling the Inca Trail: what you should know

 Trekking at elevations higher than 2,500 metres above sea level qualifies as high altitude trekking.
-Cusco, the Peruvian city you’ll begin the Inca trail from, sits at an elevation of 3,400 metres.
-Yep, you’ve guessed it – the Inca Trail is a high altitude trek.
-So what?
-Well, at higher altitudes your body starts to behave differently.
+Cusco, the Peruvian city you’ll start the Inca trail from, sits at an elevation of 3,400 meters.
+The Inca Trail is a high altitude trek and at higher altitudes your body starts to behave differently.

 Up high, the air is thinner; there’s less oxygen available.
 Basically, you’re likely to notice your heart pounding a little more, you get short of breath a bit quicker and you’ll probably tire sooner than you normally would after exercise.
-The real baddie here, to be avoided is full-blown altitude sickness.
+The big issue is trying to avoid full-blown altitude sickness.
 Tell-tale signs include headaches, nausea, loss of appetite and mega-tiredness.
 Once you’re headed down this route it’s time to call it quits; ignoring the symptoms of altitude sickness can lead to potentially life-threatening complications.
 However, altitude sickness

 can be prepared for and managed – we’ll look at that in a minute.

-Anything else you should generally know?
-Oh… yes.
-Anybody, at any time, can become susceptible to a gyppy tummy.
-Could be something you ate, could be the water, could be nerves, excitement or exhilaration – the point is, pack sufficient loo roll; this is not something you want to have to scrounge off your fellow walkers if you need to take a stop en route.
-In fact, it’s probably worth packing some anti-diarrhoea tablets, you know, just in case.
+Anybody, at any time, can become susceptible to a upset stomach.
+It could be something you ate, or bad water, it could be nerves, excitement or exhilaration.
+With that in mind you should pack sufficient loo roll.
+It's not something you want to have to scrounge off your fellow walkers if you need to take a stop en-route.
+It’s also worth packing some anti-diarrhoea tablets, you know, just in case.

-Well, it’s not your average stroll down the road to the newsagents.
-Unless your newsagent happens to be at the end of a twenty-six-plus mile road that features steep inclines and descents, numerous stamina-sapping ‘staircases’, uneven ground, rough cobbly bits and tricksy switchbacks.
+Trekking to Machu Picchu on the Inca Trail is not just a simple walk.
+The route is a twenty-six-plus mile trail featuring steep inclines and descents, numerous stamina-sapping ‘staircases’, uneven ground, rough cobbly bits and tricksy switchbacks.
 Oh, and some of the most mind-blowingly beautiful natural and historic sights on earth.

 The thing to bear in mind is that, whilst it’s no walk in the park, the Inca Trail is not a technical trek.
 You don’t need any special skills or equipment to complete it and, so long as you’re reasonably fit you’re in with a pretty good chance; it’s rare that anyone is forced to abandon the Inca Trail.
 That said, you are going to find it challenging, tiring, and a bit gruelling in places.

 Spoiler alert: the part that most folk consider the hardest is the second of three high altitude passes you’ll encounter: the charmingly named ‘Dead Woman’s Pass’.
-Here you’ll reach an elevation just a whisker away from 4,200 metres comparatively quickly thanks to a lung-busting (not literally, obviously) staircase.
+Here you’ll reach an elevation just a whisker away from 4,200 metres comparatively quickly thanks to a lung-busting staircase.
 Get your wobbly legs past that and the rest is plain sailing.
-Well, sailing that’s slightly less knackering anyway.
+Well, sailing that’s a bit less tiring anyway.

-And don’t forget that any challenge you face in tackling the Inca Trail is rewarded beyond measure by the sense of accomplishment you’ll feel and the awe and wonder you’ll experience when you finally rock up at Machu Picchu.
-Seriously.
-We’re not exaggerating here.
+Don’t forget that any challenge you face in tackling the Inca Trail is rewarded beyond measure by the sense of accomplishment you’ll feel, and the awe and wonder you’ll experience when you finally witness Machu Picchu with your own eyes.

-How can I get myself ready to hike the Inca Trail?
+How do I prepare for the Inca Trail?

-On a typical four-day Inca Trail trek you’re going to be hiking six nor seven miles a day on tough terrain, so you can give yourself a head start by increasing the length and difficulty of your hikes at home, before you set off for Peru.
+On a typical four-day Inca Trail trek you’re going to be hiking six or seven miles a day on tough terrain.
+Before you set off for Peru, you can give yourself a head start by increasing the length and difficulty of your hikes at home.
 Go for walks that include a number of ascents and declines, and wear a filled day-pack on your back.

 What you’re looking to do is to increase your general strength and stamina (get those leg muscles working!) and to be able to cope with the lower levels of oxygen at high altitude.
 This means it’s time to get aerobic: jogging, running, cycling, power-walking or swimming regularly in the months leading up to your trip to Peru will all help with your oxygen management when the air gets thin.
 Each exercise session should leave you feeling like you’ve had a good work out – maybe panting a bit – but not rolling on the floor desperately gasping for breath.
 If that happens, you’re overdoing it.
 Anyway, keep the exercise